fi-muni-statnice/masters-security/_pages/compulsory_courses/question-04.md

 ## Conservative Extensions to TCP
 ### GridDT
-- a collection of ad-hoc modifitactions
+- a collection of ad-hoc modifications
 - just the sender side has to be modified
 - updated congestion control
 - faster slowstart